wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-azurerm-versus-azuresm.md

 ### Azure Management Portal

-The Azure Management Portal will continue to have the option to deploy Virtual Machines and Virtual Machines (Preview) simultaneously.
+The Azure Management Portal will continue to have the option to deploy Virtual Machines with the classic deployment model and Virtual Machines with the Resource Manager deployment model simultaneously.
 The Azure Management Portal will also allow custom template deployments.

 ### Azure PowerShell

-Azure PowerShell will have two modes of deployment – **AzureServiceManagement** mode and **AzureResourceManager** mode.
+Azure PowerShell will have two modes of deployment - **AzureServiceManagement** mode and **AzureResourceManager** mode.
 AzureResourceManager mode will now also contain the cmdlets to manage Virtual Machines, Virtual Networks, and Storage Accounts.
 You can read more about it [here](/documentation/articles/powershell-azure-resource-manager).

 ### Azure CLI

-The Azure Command-line Interface (Azure CLI) will have two modes of deployment – **AzureServiceManagement** mode and **AzureResourceManager** mode.
+The Azure Command-line Interface (Azure CLI) will have two modes of deployment - **AzureServiceManagement** mode and **AzureResourceManager** mode.
 The AzureResourceManager mode will now also contain commands to manage Virtual Machines, Virtual Networks, and Storage Accounts.
 You can read more about it [here](/documentation/articles/xplat-cli-azure-resource-manager).

 ### Visual Studio